nickgnd/dotfiles/README.md

 I use [zsh](http://www.zsh.org/) as a shell, [iTerm2](http://iterm2.com/) as a terminal replacement and the [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework to manage my settings there.
 On text-editors, I switch between Vim and Github's Atom, using [vim-plug](https://github.com/junegunn/vim-plug) for managing my Vim plugins.
 For colors, I like Ethan Schoonover's awesome [solarized](http://ethanschoonover.com/solarized) scheme and use it in iTerm, Vim and Atom.

-*(I switched from Sublime Text to Atom but will keep the settings for some time for the sake of completeness)*

 Fontwise, I use Apple's [Monaco](https://github.com/cstrap/monaco-font) font in size `13pt` in both, Atom and Vim *(it's one of the few fonts looking okish in size 13)*.